 As the world's demand for energy continues to rise, delivering a secure supply will require tapping a variety of sources.
 We are opening up new energy frontiers and we are recovering more from existing fields where up to two-thirds of oil can be left behind.
 Find out more about Shell.

-See Bright Network's list of energy and infrastructure graduate schemes to kick-start your career.
+See Bright Network's application deadline list of energy and infrastructure graduate schemes to kick-start your career.